kyma-project/kyma/docs/enable_disable_module.md

 1. Go to the `kyma-system` Namespace.
 2. In the **Kyma** section, Choose the **Kyma** resource.
 3. Select your Kyma instance (`default-kyma`) and click **Edit**.
-4. Click on the thrash icon next to your module and update the changes.
+4. Click on the trash icon next to your module and update the changes.

 Your module should disappear from the Module list.
 </details>